Retroreflective Signs

 Retroreflective signs use a surface that reflects light back to a light source making them easy to see during heavily overcast days and at dawn, dusk or night.
 Retroreflective materials are commonly used on road signs, road markings, emergency service vehicles and bicycle pedals.

-Why do hire vehicles (including rideshare) need to display a retroreflective sign?
+Why do hire and rideshare vehicles need to display a retroreflective sign?

-The Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017 (The Regulation) requires a retroreflective sign to be displayed on or attached to a rideshare vehicle.
+The Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017 (The Regulation) requires a retroreflective sign to be displayed on or attached to hire and rideshare vehicles.

 The sign makes it clear that the vehicle is providing passenger services.
 Retroreflective signs provide the best visibility, and they are easy to read and identify in most weather conditions and at all times of day and night.